 6-minute read

-As the spread of coronavirus continues to disrupt business and personal life throughout the United States, customer inquiries are flooding into call centers across industries, from travel to finance to telecommunications.
+As the spread of coronavirus continues to disrupt business and personal life throughout the United States, customer inquiries are flooding into call centers across industries, from travel to finance to telecommunications, a huge spike in the need for best processes for RPA.
 On March 25 alone, New York City received about 6,550 medical 911 calls, more than it received on 9/11.

 At the same time, call center agents are increasingly encouraged to work from home due to escalated health and safety protocols, and businesses are relying heavily on messaging to adapt to this remote-work context.
 The combination of spiking traffic and shifting capacity is resulting in hours-long wait times and other service gaps, and many call centers are looking to AI-driven automation to fill the void.